tessercat/daoistic-book/book.md

-Good foundations don't crumble, good bonds aren't easy to break, and family lines don't end when they follow traditions.
+Good foundations don't crumble, good bonds aren't easy to break, and family lines don't end when they follow tradition.

-Cultivate them within, their morality becomes reality, practice them as a family, their morality gathers momentum, promote them in the community, their morality becomes growth, teach them in the nation, their morality becomes abundance, practice them in society, their morality becomes tolerance.
+Cultivate them within,
+their morality becomes reality.

+Practice them as a family,
+their morality gathers momentum.

+Promote them in the community, their morality becomes growth.

+Teach them in the nation,
+their morality becomes abundance.

+Practice them in society,
+their morality becomes tolerance.

 Every person has them,
 every family has them,